Primary radar: Usage

 The rapid wartime development of radar had obvious applications for air traffic control (ATC) as a means of providing continuous surveillance of air traffic disposition.
 Precise knowledge of the positions of aircraft would permit a reduction in the normal procedural separation standards, which in turn promised considerable increases in the efficiency of the airways system.

 This type of radar (now called a primary radar) can detect and report the position of anything that reflects its transmitted radio signals including, depending on its design, aircraft, birds, weather and land features.
 For air traffic control purposes this is both an advantage and a disadvantage.
 Its targets do not have to co-operate, they only have to be within its coverage and be able to reflect radio waves, but it only indicates the position of the targets, it does not identify them.

 When primary radar was the only type of radar available, the correlation of individual radar returns with specific aircraft typically was achieved by the controller observing a directed turn by the aircraft.
-Primary radar is still used by ATC today as a backup/complementary system to secondary radar, although its coverage and information is more limited.
+Primary radar is still used by ATC as a backup/complementary system to secondary radar, although its coverage and information is more limited.